 Salary Information for an Electrical Engineering Technician

-According to the U.S. Bureau of Labor Statistics (BLS), the median annual salary for electrical and electronics engineering technicians was $61,130 in 2015.
-The largest employers of electrical engineering technicians in 2014 were computer and electronic product manufacturers, followed by engineering services firms and the federal government.
+According to the U.S. Bureau of Labor Statistics (BLS), the median annual salary for electrical and electronics engineering technicians was $64,330 in 2018.
+The largest employers of electrical engineering technicians in 2018 were architectural, engineering and related services, followed by electronic component and instrument manufacturing firms.

 Job Duties of an Electrical Engineering Technician